kyihtooag/work-hive/README.md

 #### Response

-If the request is successful, the API will return a JSON object containing the sorted list of items based on their names.
+If the request is successful, the API will return a JSON object containing the sorted list of tasks based on their execution order.

 Example response body: